gislab-npo/gislab-doc/installation/virtual.rst

    :align: center
    :width: 750

-   Settings in VirtalBox using PXE boot.
+   Settings in VirtualBox using PXE boot.

 Following steps are same as for HTTP mentod, see :ref:`next section
 <vb-settings>` for details.